Accessing Hospice Services

 Three people sitting outdoors on a patio, one man and one woman with an elderly person in a wheelchair, engaged in conversation with trees and flowering bushes in the background.

-All Hospice accommodation, meals and nursing care is free to the admitted person.
+All Hospice accommodation, meals, and nursing care are free to the admitted person.
 An admitted person only needs to pay for the cost of their own medications.
 Our partnering pharmacy will communicate directly with the person’s own pharmacy to ensure handover of important information about their medications.

-Hospice is committed to ensuring that specialised palliative care continues to be provided to the Great Southern community for free; something that has been achieved since Hospice’s opening in 1990.
+Hospice is committed to ensuring that specialised palliative care continues to be provided to the Great Southern community for free, something that has been achieved since Hospice opened in 1990.

 A joyful older woman in blue medical scrubs pushing a hospital housekeeping cart down a corridor in a healthcare facility.